Saz5359/MyfirstWebsite/README.md

-The project serves no function as its here to show off my skills as a beginner developer The project has 3 HTML files which are the main page , about page and the completed list page ** I am know that one of the pictures in the carousel at the beginning of the index page is not loading I am aware of it and will fix it at a later date **
+The project serves no function as its here to show off my skills as a beginner developer The project has 3 HTML files which are the main page , about page and the completed list page ** I know that one of the pictures in the carousel at the beginning of the index page is not loading I am aware of it and will fix it at a later date **

 ## Developer portfolio
 -link-